sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 import tensorflow as tf
 ```

-The full setup code is provided in `project.ipynb`.

 ## Loading Sentinel-2 Data

 The Sentinel-2 GeoTIFF files exported from Google Earth Engine were loaded into Google Colab using `rasterio`.
 Separate files were loaded for Richmond Park and Epping Forest.